named-data/mini-ndn/docs/CONFIG.md

 This would create a link between a and b. 'b:a' would also result in the same.
 The following parameters can be configured for a node:

-* delay : Delay paramter is a required paramter which defines the delay of the link (1-1000ms)
+* delay : Delay parameter is a required parameter which defines the delay of the link (1-1000ms)

 * bw    : Bandwidth of a link (<1-1000> Mbps)